Jurickson Profar Player Props: Rockies vs. Red Sox

 Red Sox Pitching Rankings

-- The 8.6 strikeouts per nine innings put together by the Red Sox pitching staff ranks 18th in the league.
+- The 8.7 strikeouts per nine innings compiled by the Red Sox pitching staff ranks 14th in MLB.

-- The Red Sox have a 4.59 team ERA that ranks 23rd across all league pitching staffs.
+- The Red Sox's 4.53 team ERA ranks 21st across all MLB pitching staffs.

-- The Red Sox rank 22nd in baseball in home runs surrendered (84 total, 1.3 per game).
+- Red Sox pitchers combine to surrender 84 total home runs at a rate of 1.3 per game (to rank 22nd in baseball).

-- Paxton makes the start for the Red Sox, his sixth of the season.
-He is 2-1 with a 3.81 ERA and 36 strikeouts through 26 2/3 innings pitched.
+- Crawford makes the start for the Red Sox, his fifth of the season.
+He is 1-3 with a 3.44 ERA and 36 strikeouts through 36 2/3 innings pitched.

-- The left-hander's most recent appearance came on Tuesday against the Cleveland Guardians, when he went seven innings, surrendering two earned runs while giving up six hits.
+- The right-hander's most recent appearance came on Wednesday against the Cleveland Guardians, when he tossed three innings, surrendering one earned run while giving up five hits.

-- In five games this season, the 34-year-old has an ERA of 3.81, with 12.5 strikeouts per nine innings.
-Opponents are hitting .232 against him.
+- In 12 games this season, the 27-year-old has a 3.44 ERA and 8.8 strikeouts per nine innings, while giving up a batting average of .220 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.